top of page

 Dining on Downtown’s Patton Avenue (Part Two)—A Local’s Perspective

 If you missed part one, read it here.
 Long story short: downtown Asheville’s Patton Avenue is jam packed with restaurants of the highest quality, localized in a certain segment between Pritchard Park and the intersection with Coxe Avenue.
-That’s exactly where we’re headed this week, folks, focusing on the north side of the street.
+That’s exactly where we’re headed again this week, folks, focusing on the north side of the street.

-I hope you’ve prepared yourself for some delectable reading,, because we are diving in with gusto, grit, and first-rate gastronautics.
+I hope you’ve prepared yourself for some delectable reading, because we are diving in with gusto, grit, and first-rate gastronautics.

 Image by Wix